BrunoffNo13/TestFlatDoc/body.md

 - See cabinets (Flow1B)
 - See templates (Flow1E)

-## Create client file no structure:
+## Create client file witout structure

 This call will create a client file in Papercloud, but it will not add any Tab, Row or box structure to the file.